-All entries must be posted to D2L before the start of class on Thursday (i.e. 3:30pm), and the instructor will grade three of them (/5) without prior notice (a score of 5/5 will be reserved for exceptional results only).
+All weekly entries must be posted to D2L before the start of Tuesday's class (i.e. 11am), and the instructor will grade three of them (/5) without prior notice (a score of 5/5 will be reserved for exceptional results only).
 Your final grade will reflect the quality and consistency of these entries, as well as the overall completeness of the journal, which will be scored /10.
-One point will be deducted from this total per missing entry (including in-class assignments), to a maximum of 10 points.
-Late entries (i.e. those submitted after the start of class on Thursday) will result in an automatic deduction of one point.
-Please note that extensions will not be permitted except under exceptional (i.e. emergency, medical) circumstances.
+One point will be deducted from this total per missing entry (including in-class entries), to a maximum of 10 points.
+Late entries (i.e. those submitted after 11am on Tuesday) will result in an automatic deduction of one point.
+Extensions will be permitted only under exceptional/emergency circumstances.